Rochester Railway Company: Early history (1862-1890)

 The Rochester City and Brighton Rail Road was incorporated as a horse railway transit line on May 31, 1862.
 The first line constructed ran from the railroad's headquarters on State Street to Mount Hope and opened in July 1863.
 A second line from State Street up Lake Avenue opened the same year.
 By October 1863 routes had been established between Buffalo Street and West Avenue, Alexander Street and Monroe Avenue, and along Main Street.
 By the end of the year, 6.6 miles of track had been constructed, and the company operated 18 cars with a stable of 48 horses.
 Horse-drawn enclosed sleighs were substituted for the cars during the winter months, a move that proved unpopular with the public.
 Due to pressure from the investors, the company was reorganized a year later.
 By 1866 the fledgling system expanded to 9.5 miles of track served by 100 cars.
 Harsh weather continued to plague the company, forcing the suspension of service during the winters of 1865 and 1866 and leading to reduced revenues as a result.
 Rising costs contributed to the company's financial problems.

 The property was purchased at foreclosure in 1868 by local businessman Chauncey B. Woodworth and was reorganized as the Rochester City and Brighton Railroad.
-At its peak in 1889, the railroad operated 183 cars over 40 miles of track, and stabled more than 800 horses at five barns around the city.
-That same year a ten-week strike by workers crippled the system, and when strike-breakers were brought in from New York to resume service, a riot broke out in the city.
 Service was again suspended during the winter of 1868.
 The railway resumed on March 25, 1869, with a concession granted allowing the railway to eliminate the conductor and operate lighter cars that only required one person to operate.
 Permission was granted in 1872 for the construction of a new line north along St. Paul Street, opening for service in 1873.
 The North Avenue line opened in 1878, running from Bay Street and connecting to the West Avenue line.
+That same year a ten-week strike by workers crippled the system, and when strike-breakers were brought in from New York to resume service, a riot broke out in the city.